tszekely/react-learning-module/step-10.md

   - `/playlists/<playlist_id>` - showing the currently playing track & playlist (`index.html`)
 2. The main route (`/`) should redirect to `/browse`
 3. Any wrong route should be handled (redirect to `/browse` or create a 404 page, it's up to you)

+*Tip: the lists can be filled with dummy data, we'll start using the Soundcloud API in the next part*

+## 10.4 - Browse Tracks

+Implement the `04-all-tracks.html` view with the following functionalities:

+1. The list should display any feed of tracks (the default track list coming from the SC API, a chart, a user's tracks, etc.)
+2. The list should be paginated with 30 items, with either infinite scroll or a "Load more" button at the bottom
+3. The user should be able to search for tracks using the search bar at the top;